Boost Your Employee Engagement - People Development Magazine

 1. If you’ve not yet proven yourself competent

-The truth is you don’t always enjoy the benefit of the doubt from others.
-They won’t always assume that you are qualified or that you truly know what is best.
+The truth is, you don’t always enjoy the benefit of the doubt from others.
+They won’t always assume that you are qualified or that you truly know what is best for them.
 It is very important, then, to provide your team with stories or evidence of your past success.
 Share stories of a work ethic that has started to produce some impressive results.
 That, together with a thorough plan that you share and repeatedly reference, will win over the less enthusiastic individuals.
-Once they believe in you, they will become more willing to accept your ideas, encouragements, and advice.
+Once they believe in you, they will become more willing to accept your ideas, encouragement, and advice.

 2. If they don’t feel you are concerned about their needs

 People want to feel understood by those they are following.
 It enables people to open up and become invested in your ideas.
 As a leader, you must identify the benefits to everyone on board if you want them to join in and row with the team.
 People row for themselves first and want to know that you are aware of and appreciate their needs and desires.
-This includes finding out about their style of influence and making use of their strengths.
+This includes understanding their style of influence and leveraging their strengths.
 A great leader doesn’t just get people on the boat.
 He finds the right seat and places them in a role best suited to their talents.

 3. If they think you’re going where they don’t want to go

 Values and vision always determine direction.
-If any of your people don’t want to go in the direction you have chosen, you will need to either find a new organization or adjust your chosen destination.
-Alternatively, you must convince the individual that the destination you have identified will serve his/her purposes as well.
+If any of your people don’t want to go in the direction you have chosen, you will need to either find a new organisation or adjust your chosen destination.
+Alternatively, you must convince the individual that the destination you have identified will also serve their purposes.
 But if there is a conflict in values or vision, there will be many other conflicts elsewhere that serve as symptoms of your differences.

 Invest in relationships